jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Under the rule of Protagonist Kings, Western Civilization rebuilt political institutions like court systems, town councils, sanitation departments.
 But it was slow going.
 By the time Western Europe had a fully functioning civilization again at the Renaissance (1400-1600), nobody could remember why the story of divine nobility had started.
 Who could blame them, the story was already a 1000 years old.
 Do you remember what happened 1000 years ago?

 As Europe went through the Renaissance, the Age of Science, the Age of Enlightenment, the invaders were increasingly gone, fresh water was available, the roads were clean, the markets were busy.
-The once Protagoinst Kings, were now merely executives of extensive and bureaucratic governments.
+The once Protagoinst Kings, were now merely executives of extensive and bureaucratic civilized governments.
 The only thing that didn't change was the culture of royalty.
 The leaders had the title of king but were no longer protagonists.
 They became villains protecting their privilege, who refused to let society grow out of the "nobles divine right to rule", and thus became Antagonist Kings.

 ## Antagonist Kings

 When Western Rome fell, the story of civilization went back to near zero.
-Picture Syria today, and you'll get an idea of the mayhem.
+Picture Syria today and you'll get an idea of the mayhem.
 Protagonist Kings had a job—grow a new country as fast as possible.
 Viking raids, Arab invasions, civil wars, famines, the Black Death were all huge setbacks.
 But over the next 1000 years, Protagonist Kings and the feudal system they headed, rebuilt civilization.

 By the time Europe entered the Renaissance, the system had done its job.
 The nobles were no longer protagonists, but merely average people who happened to be born with "noble blood."
 For the most part, they only waged war against each other, and usually only for personal glory.
 Otherwise, they sat atop a hierarchy who paid no taxes, did not work, and answered to no one.
 These antagonist nobles used relative peace and prosperity to replace armor with dresses, churches with cathedrals, castles with palaces, and battlefields with banquets and balls.